michelgrootjans/playing_with_projections/README.md

 If you follow this workshop at [DDDEurope](https://dddeurope.com/2017/), please read this README.
 It would be nice if you already clone this repo and check a client in your favorite technology.
+If the client runs that is enough to get started.
+We will complete the first steps together in the workshop.

 # Getting started
 Clone or fork this repo.